j4k0xb/webcrack-ui/docs/guide/api.md

 ## Customize Paths

+Useful for reverse-engineering and tracking changes across multiple versions of a bundle.

 If a matching node in the AST of a module is found, it will be renamed to the given path.

 - Path starting with `./` are relative to the output directory.